agomezmartin/internationalization/assets/django/template_expressions/README.md

 {% blocktranslate %}
 ```
-The example above will **NOT** correctly work.
+The example above will **NOT** work correctly just yet.
 It still needs further fine-tuning

 ## Blocktranslate placeholders

-Blocktranslate handles variable content by assigning them to **placeholders** as shown below.
+Blocktranslate handles variable content by having it assigned to **placeholders** as shown below.
 ``` HTML
 {% blocktranslate with
 	number=page_obj.number|title